 - Performance coaching focuses on improving performance, such as Setting goals, overcoming obstacles and monitoring performance.

 - Developmental coaching takes a broader view, working with the coachee on more intimate, personal and professional questions, such as How do I improve my work and life balance?
 What do I want to achieve with my life?
 How do I improve my reputation at work?

 Action: When hiring an executive coach for a member of your team have a broad idea of which type of coaching they will be needed to address, and ideally, specific behaviours to change.

 2. The Coach should maintain a regular dialogue with a Supervising Coach

 The European Mentoring and Coaching Council (EMCC) states in its code of ethics that ‘A coach must maintain a relationship with a suitably qualified supervisor, who will regularly assess their competence and support their development.’
-In the CIPD paper titled ‘Coaching supervision – Maximising the potential of coaching’ they ask clients to ask their provider 4 questions;
+And in the CIPD paper titled ‘Coaching supervision – Maximising the potential of coaching’ they ask clients to ask their provider 4 questions;

 - How often do you receive supervisory coaching?

 - From whom?
 And what is their background, experience and qualifications?